Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 representations under sub-clause (iv) (a) and (iv) (b) contain any material misstatement.

-a.
-The Company has not declared any interim dividend during the year
+v.
+The Company has declared and paid the final dividend during the year which is in

-company, the accounting software has feature recording audit trial (edit log) facility and
+the accounting software has feature recording audit trial (edit log) facility and the same has

-Central Government in terms of Section 143(11) of the Act, we give in “Annexure B” a
+Government in terms of Section 143(11) of the Act, we give in “Annexure B” a statement on the

 For NATARAJA IYER & CO.